 Set photos appear to show the Battle of New York from The Avengers

-In new set photos published by Just Jared, the first thing that stands out is what Captain America is wearing: his outfit from The Avengers.
+In set photos published by Just Jared, the first thing that stands out is what Captain America is wearing: his outfit from The Avengers.
 Steve Rogers’ suit has evolved quite a bit over time, with the one featured in that movie being the most old-fashioned.
 He stopped wearing that particular design years ago, yet he’s wearing it in these pictures.
-Captain America also doesn’t have a beard in these photos, whereas he has a beard in the trailer for Avengers: Infinity War.
+Captain America also doesn’t have a beard in these photos, whereas he has a beard in Avengers: Infinity War.